Saman-naruee/OnlineShopKaryar/README.md

 - PostgreSQL

 ### Clone the Repository
-To get started with the StoreFront project, clone the repository to your local machine:
+To get started with the E Commerce project, clone the repository to your local machine:

 ```bash
 git clone https://github.com/Saman-naruee/OnlineShopKaryar.git